Solid Oxide Fuel Cells

 - Design Target Life: 250 Cycles / 3,000 Hours

 Whether it’s an extended power outage from an ice storm, wind storm, hurricane or an existing power system that insufficiently charges batteries, the P250i can provide reliable and efficient supplemental power to charge batteries and keep critical operations up and running.

 -Advanced Warning Systems

 -Emergency Management Systems

-Located in Ann Arbor, Michigan, Adaptive Energy designs and manufactures the P250i Solid Oxide Fuel Cell (SOFC) for back up and portable power applications.
+Located in Ann Arbor, Michigan, Edge Autonomy (formerly Adaptive Energy, LLC) designs and manufactures the P250i Solid Oxide Fuel Cell (SOFC) for back up and portable power applications.
 Adaptive Energy’s tubular ceramic cell design allows them to offer compact and rugged systems that can operate in the most austere and remote locations.
 The company offers 250-500 watt fuel cell systems that are powered by globally available and energy dense propane, butane and natural gas.

 Just a few examples of the hundreds of SOFC systems we’ve supplied for critical applications since 2014.